abaer123/Racing-Repository/Courses/Workshops/Project_Management/1_Organize_Track_And_Define_Work.md

 4. Leave **Show the Open list** and **Show the Closed list** checkboxes selected

 5. Click **Create board**

+> You may need to swap to your new board if it dosent change automatically

 6. Click **Create list**.
 Leave the scope of the list set to **Label**.
 Select **Workflow::Planning**.
 Click **Add to board**.